hmrc/ctc-traders-phase5-service-guide/source/documentation/index.md

 **Note:** Current development focuses on small messages (0.5MB and below only).
 Development for messages larger than 0.5MB will begin at a later date.

+## Changelog

+You can find the changelog in the [ctc-traders-phase5-service-guide](https://github.com/hmrc/ctc-traders-phase5-service-guide/wiki/CTC-Traders-API-phase-5-service-guide-changelog) GitHub wiki.

 ## Getting Started

 These steps must be followed before you can use your software in the live environment and access our live API: